beegee-tokyo/RAK11200-SMA-Sunnyboy/AT-Commands.md

 ```
 AT+NWKSKEY?

-+NWKSKEY:"Get or Set the network session key"
++NWKSKEY:Get or Set the network session key
 OK

 AT+NWKSKEY=?